Last Updated on: 27th September 2023, 08:34 am

-Owning a pineapple green cheek conure is a rewarding experience, but the species needs an owner who has plenty of time to play with their parrot.
-Otherwise, it’s likely to become anxious and depressed.
+Owning a pineapple green cheek conure is a rewarding experience, but they need an owner with time to engage with them who’ll appreciate their fun-loving antics.

 What Is a Pineapple Green Cheek Conure?

-As described by the American Federation of Aviculture, pineapple green cheek conures first came about after breeders mixed opaline green cheeks and cinnamon conures.
-The Californian Steve Garvin, who created the first one, named the bird after a fruit, thus giving it its “pineapple” moniker.
+According to the American Federation of Aviculture, pineapple green cheek conures came about after breeders mixed opaline green cheeks and cinnamon conures.

 How Big Do Pineapple Green Cheek Conures Get?

 As mentioned, male and female pineapple green cheek conures reach 10 inches long.

 How Long Do Pineapple Green Cheek Conures Live?

 Healthy pineapple green cheek conures can live for up to 30 years in captivity with proper care.